Theresa May: Post-premiership (2019–present)

 In March 2023, May was reselected as the Conservative candidate for Maidenhead at the 2024 general election, however in March 2024, May announced that she would not seek re-election as an MP at the general election, joining a record number of Conservative MPs standing down at the election.
 May said she is spending much of her time on causes "close to my heart": "These causes have been taking an increasing amount of my time.
 Because of this, after much careful thought and consideration, I have realised that, looking ahead, I would no longer be able to do my job as an MP in the way I believe is right and my constituents deserve."
 Prime Minister Rishi Sunak called May a "relentless campaigner" who had been "fiercely loyal" to Maidenhead, and added that she "defines what it means to be a public servant".
 Her predecessor David Cameron called her "a brilliant public servant" who could "hold her head high", and said she had done much to "modernise the Conservative Party and promote women in public life".
 Leader of the Opposition Keir Starmer thanked May for her service, saying that she had "served this House and her constituents with a real sense of duty" and added that her "unwavering commitment to ending modern slavery is commended by all of us."
-She was succeeded as MP for Maidenhead by Liberal Democrat Joshua Reynolds, the first liberal MP to be elected to represent this constituency in over 100 years.
+She was succeeded as MP for Maidenhead by Liberal Democrat Joshua Reynolds, the first Liberal MP to be elected to represent this constituency in over 100 years.

-May had been mentioned as a possible candidate to replace NATO Secretary-General Jens Stoltenberg following his retirement.
+May had been mentioned as a possible candidate to replace NATO secretary-general Jens Stoltenberg following his retirement.
 In June 2021, British Secretary of State for Defence Ben Wallace expressed support for a potential May candidacy, saying "she would be an excellent candidate."

 In autumn 2024, May was named the inaugural Blue Senior Fellow at the Blue Center for Global Strategic Assessment, housed in the Jackson School of Global Affairs at Yale University.
 She served in this role at the university during spring 2025.
+In September 2025, May was appointed president of Chatham House, the international affairs think tank.